Trump To Appeal Business Fraud Trial Gag Order

 “Without expedited review, Petitioners will continue to suffer irreparable injury daily, as they are silenced on matters implicating the appearance of bias and impropriety on the bench during a trial of immense stakes,” wrote Clifford Robert, an attorney for Trump’s adult sons and other entities that are parties in the case, in the request.

 Last week, Engoron reimposed the limited gag order initially imposed in October.
-Trump's attacks have largely focused on Engoron's principal law clerk, accusing the clerk of acting as a “co-judge” in the trial.
+Trump’s Truth Social attacks have largely focused on Engoron’s principal law clerk, accusing the clerk of acting as a “co-judge” in the trial.

 Trump has racked up $15,000 in fines for various violations of the gag order in recent months.